itaymatya/itaymatya.github.io/_projects/portfolio_site.md

 # Creating My Academic Portfolio Website

+### Biggest lesson (highlight)
+THE BIGGEST LESSON FROM THIS PROJECT IS: ALWAYS CONSULT THE DOCUMENTATION — check Jekyll, al-folio, and GitHub Pages docs when you hit problems.
+Documentation will often point to exact config options, required plugins, and breaking changes in deployment.

 ## Project Overview
 This project documents the creation of my personal academic portfolio website using Jekyll and the al-folio theme.
 The site serves as a platform to showcase my academic work, projects, publications, and professional experience.